25 Different Types of Houses From Around the World

 Traditional grass or mud houses in Tanzania

-Tanzania is the largest country in east Africa and is known for having plenty of amazing wildlife.
-Mount Kilimanjaro, the highest mountain in Africa and once an active volcano, can be found in Tanzania.
+Tanzania is the largest country in east Africa and is known for its amazing wildlife and Mount Kilimanjaro, the highest mountain in Africa.
 Traditional types of houses are made of grass or mud, strengthened by large wooden poles.
 They are built from the roof downwards, rather than the bottom up as most houses are.

 If you enjoyed looking at different types of houses from around the world, visit our family portraits around the world or find out more about churches in different countries.